rack/rack/README.md

 ```

 The maximum number of parts a request can contain.
-Accepting too many part can lead to the server running out of file handles.
+Accepting too many parts can lead to the server running out of file handles.

 The default is 128, which means that a single request can't upload more than
 128 files at once.
 Set to 0 for no limit.